ivanobruno/WordPress-Project/README.md

 8. [Contact Information](#contact_information)

 ## General Info
-This is the counter of Ivano Bruno.
+This is a site for a swimwear company.

 ## Description
-This is my first project with JavaScript language.
+This is my first project with WordPress.

 ## Technologies
 Project created with: